 - Your bookmark is now saved.
 You can access your bookmarks by swiping right on the home screen and tapping on the “Bookmarks” option in the Profile menu.

 That’s the entire process.
 This allows you to avoid the public nature of favoriting a tweet without having to resort to complicated procedures.

 If the Bookmarks feature on mobile generates enough traction, it is very likely that it will be implemented in the desktop version of the site.
 As of right now, however, accessing Bookmarks on your desktop will require an extra step.

 - Instead of accessing Twitter normally in your browser, you will have to access the mobile website at https://mobile.twitter.com/home.
 The mobile website is optimized for mobile devices but works just the same on desktops.

 - When you find a tweet that you want to bookmark, you will see an “Outbox” icon in the bottom right.
 Click this icon to display a drop-down menu.

-- To see your bookmarks, click your profile picture.
-You will find it on the top-right side of the screen on the mobile website.
-This will display your Account menu, from which you should click on “Bookmarks” to access your saved tweets.
+- To see your bookmarks, tap on “Bookmarks” on the menu list.
+You will find it on the left side of the screen on the mobile website.

 Whether you save a bookmark on desktop or mobile, it will be saved across all your devices, so you don’t need to bookmark the same tweets.